kig/multires/README.md

 XMLHttpRequest with ArrayBuffer response type doesn't give you access to partially loaded data, so you can't stop loading early.
 As a workaround, this implementation uses responseText which is slower but gives you partial results.
 Mobile Safari doesn't give you access to partially loaded data, so you can't stop loading early on it.

 Parsing the images in JavaScript is kinda slow, exacerbated by having to deal with responseText and data URLs.
 Not a problem on the desktop, but uses more power on mobiles.

+Things to investigate
+---

+Make the images smaller by storing higher-res versions as incremental diffs of the lower-res images.
+HiRes = scaleUp(LoRes) + HiResDiff;
+HiResDiff = HiRes - scaleUp(LoRes);